9 Victorian Hobbies That Seem Weird Today

 When it came to the taxidermy creatures of the Victorian period, some had more dignified afterlives than others.
 Positioning stuffed animals in typically human scenarios became a popular theme within the artform—and it was indeed an artform.
 Popular taxidermists like Walter Potter and Hermann Ploucquet put an extraordinary amount of effort into making their scenes come to life.
 Memorable anthropomorphic pieces from the era depicted ice-skating hedgehogs, a classroom full of rabbits, and a wedding attended by kittens decked out in highly detailed garb.

 You can add seaweed to the list of plants Victorians were obsessed with.
 After collecting the specimens, scrapbookers would paste the multicolored strands onto sheets of construction paper.
 The designs were more aesthetic than educational, with the seaweed sometimes arranged to spell out words or form images.

-found their own ways to have fun.
+Victorian biologists found their own ways to have fun.
 By arranging diatoms, or single-celled algae, on glass slides using strands of hair, they could create elaborate kaleidoscopes of natural beauty.
 Some microscopic designs—which often included butterfly scales and insect scales as well as algae—incorporated thousands of individual components onto a single slide.
 The number of patterns was limited only by the artist’s imagination.
-The craft is still practiced by at least one person today, as you can see from the video above.

 It wasn’t hard for Victorians to communicate a thoughtful message through a bouquet of flowers.
 Different flowers became attached to different meanings, and anyone with a dictionary of floriography—the language of flowers—could decipher them.
 Daffodils, for example, symbolized chivalry and unrequited love, while monkshood warned of potential danger.
 Oscar Wilde was one famous user of floral codes: The green carnation he sported was a signal worn by gay men in 19th century Europe.